isaacdegani/2d-ray-tracing/README.md

 # RayTracing
-Code for ray tracing through simple (2D) optical systems.
+Code for ray tracing through simple (2D, Linear) optical systems.
 Requires Matplotlib and Scipy.

 AngularIntensity.json decribes the angular intensity of a source beam.